russhwolf/multiplatform-settings/README.md

 ### Make-Observable module

-The experimental `multiplatform-settings-make-observable` module adds an extension function `Settings.makeObservable()` in common ode which converts a `Settings` instance to `ObservableSettings` by directly wiring in callbacks rather than native observability methods.
+The experimental `multiplatform-settings-make-observable` module adds an extension function `Settings.makeObservable()` in common code which converts a `Settings` instance to `ObservableSettings` by directly wiring in callbacks rather than native observability methods.

 ```kotlin